 The first two loops will also include running down and up the Pinhoti Connector.
-This provides a metaphorical "Double Tap" on the Pinhoti Trail -- and thus makes DoubleTop/DoubleTap the kick off race for the Pinhoti Slam (DoubleTop, Georgia Jewel, Pinhoti 100).
+This provides a metaphorical "Double Tap" on the Pinhoti Trail.
+With that the DoubleTop/DoubleTap race kicks off the Pinhoti Slam (DoubleTop, Georgia Jewel, Pinhoti 100).

 The DoubleTop 100 is also called the DoubleTap 100.
 (1. Train hard.
 2. DoubleTap [the Pinhoti]).
-The main events are the 100 mile and 100 km race, however the use of Fort Mountain State Park trails offers the possibility of a 50 distance ultra for those looking for only a small taste of North Georgia trails.
-The timed 4-hour hill challenge, with a cash purse will run Saturday morning.
-Packet pickup will start at 4pm on Friday evening.
+The main events are the 100 mile, 100 km, and 50 km races.
+For the seriously insane, a 72 hour timed event is offered that starts on Thursday evening.
+Packet pickup will start at 3pm on Friday afternoon.

-The Loop: The loop course will have a moderate amount of elevation gain/loss (5k+ ft).
-The course is low to moderately technical with some rocks and roots.
-It will use mostly the 301 and 401 trails inside the park.
-The 100M race will entail running 5 loops, with a double tap down the Pinhoti Connector Trail.
-The 100k race will entail running 3 loops, with a single journey down the Pinhoti Connector Trail.
-The [tentative] 50k race will run roughly a loop and a half.
-The 50k course will short-cut the 2nd loop and come back to the start/finish by alternate trails.
+Other stuff: Each distance entails a double trip/tap down the Pinhoti Connector Trail.
+50k course cuts off part of the 2nd loop.
 100M runners will be able to pick up (and drop off) a pacer at any of three locations after finishing the 2nd loop (~40 miles).
 100k runners will be able to pick up a pacer after 1 1/2 loops.
-The locations for pacer pick up/drop off will be at the start/finish, the Overlook AS and the Park entrance AS.
+The locations for pacer pick up/drop off will be at any aid point where crew access is allowed.
 Dropping pacers is permissible though-out the course, but runners must let aid station personnel know that their pacer has been abandoned on the last trail section.
-The 100M race starts at 3 am on Saturday morning.
-The 100k race starts at 5 am.
-And the 50k races start at 7 am (to provide a daybreak start for the short race - no headlamps).
-The race starts are by clocktime to sync all aid stations to the same start time.
-If a runner misses his/her clocktime start he/she can elect to start at the next available clocktime - but cutoff times will not be extended.
+The official start times on Saturday morning are: 100M race - 3 am, 100k race - 7 am, 50k race - 7 am.
+The 7 am start is after twilight so no headlamps should be needed at those starts.
+The race starts are by clocktime to sync aid station clocks.

 INCLEMENT WEATHER:Thunderstorms are likely during the spring months in Georgia.
 The weather will be monitored closely and all aid stations will be notified if severe weather is pending.
 For safety reasons, we will pause the race in the case of high winds and lightning.
 Otherwise, the race will run; rain or shine.